Student loans Dates

 It is a good idea to set up a nominated person to manage your loan while you are overseas, but you do not have to.

 Keeping your student loan interest free

-There are some situations where you can be overseas for more than 6 months but keep your student loan interest free.
+There are some situations where you can be overseas for more than around 5 out of 6 months but keep your student loan interest free.